 5. Engage your target audience

 Video marketing is one of the most engaging forms of content marketing.
-Videos demand attention by using more of the senses, creating an engaging experience for the viewer.
+Video advertising demand attention by using more of the senses, creating an engaging experience for the viewer.

 And a more engaging experience encourages action.